-There are three significant factors that can contribute to the likelihood of ear infections:
+There are several significant factors that can contribute to the likelihood of ear infections:

-- Genetics: A parent’s genetic predisposition to recurring ear infections can increase their children’s chances of having recurring ear infections.
+- Genetics: A parent’s genetic predisposition to recurring ear infections can increase their child’s chances of having recurring ear infections.

 - Drinking while lying down: Children who drink from a bottle while lying flat on their backs are more prone to ear infections due to the germs that enter their inner ear.